D5W2/Useful-Things/README.md

 # Useful-Things

-Code I've written to assist for assignments and other stuff.
+Code I've written to assist with assignments and other stuff.